-increase in population size and permitted people to settle in large towns and cities; however, agriculture also had a major impact on the environment.
-People began to view land as a resource to be exploited as needed.
+- 2. Agriculture and conservationism.
+The shift from hunting and gathering to cultivating food is one of the most profound milestones in human evolution.
+It allowed a great increase in population size and permitted people to settle in large towns and cities; however, agriculture also had a major impact on the environment.
+People - 1.3 A Brief History of Environmental Impact began to view land as a resource to be exploited as needed.
 As land was cleared and cultivated, the wilderness vanished.
-Conservationism developed to balance our biological and social need for resources with sustainable management, so that systems have time to replenish themselves and the human population can depend on their bounty for longer periods of time, if not forever.